 The War Diary of Lieutenant William L Hayes M C

 For the first time, all four Canadian Divisions acted together.
 There were no reserves, except what could be made up from within the divisions themselves.
 There would be no reinforcements and no support afterwards.
-The objective was to capture the whole of Vimy Ridge and the slope beyond.
+The objective was to capture the whole of Vimy Ridge and the escarpment beyond.
 Objective Lines were drawn along the ridge and Divisions were expected to reach these in given times.
 They were labelled as the Black line, then the Red Line (the old German Zwischen-

 The divisions were aligned along the lower western slopes as follows: 4th Div at the NW end on a 1950 yard frontage with 1000 yards to take.
 The terrain, Hill 145, was more difficult here and they would stop at the Red Line.
 The 3rd Division on its right had a 1400 yard front and an expected advance of 1800 yards to the Red Line, taking a small section of the Blue Line on the right.
 The 2nd Division on the right of the 3rd had a front of 1400 yards which widened to 2000 yards.
 It had to take 3000 yards into the enemy defences.
 It was expected also to capture the towns of Farbus and Thelus.
 The 1st Division on the right of the 2nd had a frontage of 1800 yards that narrowed to 850 yards but had an advance of 4000 yards across the southern end of the slope.
 British troops supported various flanks particularly on the south edge.
 The initial attack used about 40,000 infantry men plus all the associate supports, over 97,000 in total.

 Two Brigades from each of the 1st and 2nd Division would take the first two lines and then the third Brigade would advance and take the next two.
 The 6th Infantry Brigade was in this second wave of the 2nd Division’s advance.